 Engineer in Astronautical Engineering

-Requirements for the degree of Engineer in Astronautical Engineering are the same as the Viterbi School’s general requirements.
+Requirements for the Engineer in Astronautical Engineering degree are the same as the Viterbi School of Engineering's general requirements.

 The Engineer degree is awarded under the jurisdiction of the Viterbi School of Engineering.
 This degree is granted upon completion of a comprehensive curriculum beyond the general course requirements for the Master of Science and after successfully passing an engineer's qualifying examination.

 The required curriculum is intended to give students broad preparation in two areas of engineering, together with a minimum number of units in these areas to prepare them for the interdisciplinary nature of the many complex problems they will encounter in practice today.
-The degree is also intended to fulfill a growing need in industry for students with comprehensive advanced engineering training, but not necessarily with the research orientation developed by the PhD student.
+The degree is also intended to fulfill a growing need in industry for students with comprehensive advanced engineering training, but not necessarily with the research orientation developed by Ph.D. students.

 The Engineer degree is a terminal degree.
 Students who complete the Engineer degree will not be considered for admission to the Ph.D. program.